 Solar Rights & Procedure

 Read the State Statute about your solar rights.
 The onus is on you, the property owner/applicant.
-Approved permit represents notice.
+An approved permit represents notice.

 Historic Properties/Districts Guidance

 If a property is landmarked or within a historic district, contact the City at 715-839-4914 for advice.
 Guidance on solar installations can also be found here- see specifically pages 14-15.